tempertemper/www.tempertemper.net/src/site/resources/2015-03-24--the-three-golden-rules-of-sending-marketing-emails.md

 2. <b>Transactional</b>: These are triggered automatically when when a visitor to your website or a user of your service needs them.
 They're usually pre-written templates and serve a definite purpose.
 A good example would be a payment confirmation email when you order something online.
 3. <b>Group</b>: These are emails you send to a group of people.
 Typically something like a newsletter or promotional email of some sort.

-It's the **third type** of email—group email—I'll be homing in on here.
+It's the **third type** of email---group email---I'll be homing in on here.
 We should probably flesh out the description a little bit…

 Rarely will you need to send a group email in any context other than *marketing*.
 Even if you're not asking for business directly, it's likely that you're sending the emails in order to reinforce your authority in your field and demonstrate value to your customers and clients.
 The ultimate goal here is repeat business and referrals.
 And it's a good idea.
 I do it: your clients and anyone that has signed up to your mailing list get great value tips and tricks and you keep yourself at the forefront of their minds.